PMFrancisco/Notably/README.md

 - 🌐 **Cross-Browser** - Works on both Chrome and Firefox
 - ⌨️ **Keyboard Shortcuts** - Quick save and delete with keyboard commands
 - 📁 **Smart Organization** - Notes automatically grouped by website domain
+- ⭐ **Starred Notes** - Mark important notes as favorites for quick access

 ---